 Computer Information Systems at St. Scholastica is an innovative alternative to the computer science programs offered at many colleges and universities.
 Students in the program learn current and emerging computer technologies and the means to apply these system technologies in solving organizational problems.
-In addition to the core computer concepts, students select a specific application concentration in business management, healthcare, Web development, math, or software engineering.
+In addition to the core computer concepts, students select a specific application concentration in business analysis, health informatics, mathematics, or software development.
 Students also may seek departmental approval for a custom-designed concentration.

 CIS majors must complete the following required courses and at least one of the concentrations below.
 The concentration choice determines whether the student receives a B.A. or B.S. degree.

-A 20-credit concentration in other departments approved by the CIS department chairman.
+A 24-credit concentration approved by the CIS department chairperson.

-The student completing the CS/CIS major will be able to:
+The student completing the CIS major will be able to:

 A minor in CIS requires 20 credits as follows: CIS 1001 CS Principles, CIS 2085 Programming I with Java, CIS 3107 Database Modeling, CIS 3108 Systems Analysis and Design, CIS 3205 Information Systems.